lauris71/sehle/tutorial/lesson-1.md

                         height = evt.window.data2;
                         SDL_SetWindowSize(window, width, height);

 Resize the render target to match window.
-This is only needed for proper framebuffers (not window taget) but we keep it here
+This is only needed for proper framebuffers (not viewport target) but we keep it here

                         sehle_render_target_resize(tgt, width, height);